stefan-hoeck/idris2-ilex/README.md

 ### Lexers

 The next step is to define a lexer for each of the states our parser can be in.
-For every token recognized by one of the lexers we nod only need to describe how the token affects our mutable parser state, but also the state the parser will be in *after* the given token was recognized.
-For the initial state, almost nothing changes:
+For every token recognized by one of the lexers we not only need to describe how the token affects our mutable parser stack, but also return the state the parser will be in *after* the given token was recognized.
+For the initial state, almost nothing changes compared to `csv1_2`:

 ```idris
 lexInit : DFA (Step1 q e QSz QSTCK)